ssgsa-us/ssgsa.us/README.md

 Custom class "bg-blue-850" is created for color of hexcode "#003366".

+Custom class "bg-blue-860" is created for color of hexcode "#003366cc".

 Custom class "bg-red-850" is created for color of hexcode "#cc0000".

 Custom class "bg-red-860" is created for color of hexcode "#cc0000cc".